Learn More

 About Austen Riggs Center

-The Austen Riggs Center achieves this mission through building a large therapeutic community on their beautiful estate that includes their Inn residential patient buildings, library, medical office buildings, and social work offices.
-Their main goal is to help those who have struggled with treatment in the past, and they accomplish this by addressing sources of suffering.
-They have a range of different treatment programs that include inpatient, residential, and day treatment programs.
-They also combine psychotherapy with activities programs that include theatre classes, ceramics, and gardening.
-The Austen Riggs Center helps each person reconnect with their love for life through family, friends, and their passions.
+The Austen Riggs Center achieves this mission through a multi-disciplinary approach on their beautiful New England campus.
+Their main goal is to help those who have struggled with treatment in the past, and they accomplish this by addressing sources of suffering, exploring the meaning of symptoms, empowering patients to take an active role in their treatment, and underscoring the importance of relationships.
+They have a full continuum of care that includes inpatient, residential, and day treatment programs.
+They also offer a robust activities programs that include theatre classes, ceramics, visual arts, fiber arts, woodworking, and gardening.

 Read More